Music of Cuba: Hip hop

 Hip hop grew steadily more popular in Cuba in the 1980s and 1990s through Cuba's Special Period.
 After the collapse of the Soviet Union, the Cuban economy went into decline.
 Poverty became more widespread and visible in Cuba.
 In the 1990s, some Cubans started to protest this situation by means of rap and hip-hop.
 During this period of economic crisis, which the country's poor and black populations especially hard, hip hop became a way for the country's Afro-descended population to embrace their blackness and articulate a demand for racial equality for black people in Cuba.
 The idea of blackness and black liberation was not always compatible with the goals of the Cuban government, which was still operating under the idea that a raceless society was the correct realization of the Cuban Revolution.
 When hip-hop emerged, the Cuban government opposed the vulgar image that rappers portrayed, but later accepted that it might be better to have hip-hop under the influence of the Ministry of Culture as an authentic expression of Cuban Culture.
 Rap music in Cuba is heavily influenced by the country's pre-existing musical traditions, such as salsa and rumba.

 In some ways, hip hop is tolerated by the government of Cuba and performers are provided with venues and equipment by the government.
 The Cuban rap and hip-hop scene sought out the involvement of the Ministry of Culture in the production and promotion of their music, which would otherwise have been impossible to accomplish.
-After the Cuban government provided lukewarm endorsement, the Cuban Rap Agency provided the Cuban rap scene, in 2002, with a state-sponsored record label, magazine, and Cuba's own hip-hop festival.
+After the Cuban government provided lukewarm endorsement, the Cuban Rap Agency provided the Cuban rap scene, in 2002, with groups like Orishas and Los Aldeanos.

 The government gives rap and hip-hop groups time on mass media outlets in return for hip-hop artists limiting self-expression and presenting the government in a positive way.
-Rappers who explicitly speak about race or racism in Cuba are still under scrutiny by the government.
+Rappers who openly speak about race, inequality, or the realities of Black life in Cuba continue to face heavy scrutiny from the government.
+In a country where official narratives still avoid open discussions about racism, those who dare to rhyme about it become political, whether they intend to or not.
+Many Cuban MCs have seen their songs banned from radio and television, their concerts canceled, and their online platforms restricted.
+Some have been harassed, detained, or forced into exile simply for turning the microphone into a mirror that reflects the streets.

+The Cuban rap scene — once born in Havana’s neighborhoods as a voice for the marginalized — has become a space of resistance and identity.
+Its artists fuse rhythm and rebellion, turning lyrics into weapons of truth.
+Yet, despite censorship and constant surveillance, the movement refuses to die; it adapts, evolves underground, and carries the spirit of protest through every beat, every verse, every breath of a generation that refuses silence.
 The government recognizes that hip-hop is growing in Cuba, and would be difficult to eliminate.